jaungos/lolcode-interpreter/README.md

 ```

 ## Running
-Open a terminal at the root folder and run the command:
+Open a terminal at the sourcecode folder and run the command:
 ### Linux
 ```bash
 python3 main.py